haseeb-cb/fundamentals-of-gis/Content/0_Crashcourse_theory.md

 - Develop the aiblity to perform new anayses, troubleshoot, and find help from the GIS community to solve your problems

 ### Structure
 The course consists of **9 exercises**, each accompanied by a piece of theory.
-The first exercise, which goes with this theory, is meant to give you the basic skills in GIS and the software we will be using, QGIS, which
+The first exercise, which goes with this theory, is meant to give you the basic skills in GIS and the software we will be using, QGIS.
+From there on you will build on these basic skills using the other exercises, which cover vairous analyses and methods, which will develop a fundamental skillset in GIS and QGIS.
 - Completion methods
 - Practical schedule
 - Evaluation